GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     run by Cloud Build service accounts.
 Through integration with Github, changes to infrastructure can be made via pull requests.
-The hooks we set up will automatically display the latest Terraform plan so users can be confident their changes.
+The hooks we set up will automatically display the latest Terraform plan so users can be confident in their changes.
 The changes can be automatically applied when the pull request gets merged.

-- Allow logical folders within your hierarchy to be managed by independently, thus reducing org-wide broad access to single service account and chances of cascading errors.
+- Allow logical folders within your hierarchy to be managed independently, thus reducing org-wide broad access to single service account and chances of cascading errors.